johbry17/johbry17/README.md

 I'm a data analyst and visualization nerd with a generalist's curiosity, a traveler's wonder, and a bartender’s rapport.

 I approach data like a translator, blending analytical rigor with the emotional clarity of storytelling to bridge insight and audience, helping it click with anyone reading.
 My projects are hands-on, thoughtful, and well-documented—designed not just to solve problems, but to communicate them clearly.
 I care as much about the *why* as the *how*.

+Lately, I’ve turned that same lens toward machine learning, working to make predictive models as understandable as they are powerful.

 Beyond the pixels, I read widely, nurture a thriving garden, and chase sunshine across continents.
-I get lost—happily—in mountain switchbacks, shoreline strolls, and neighborhoods both old and new.
+You’ll often find me happily lost in mountain switchbacks, shoreline strolls, or neighborhoods old and new.

 <!-- <details> -->
-<summary>📊 Skills Summary</summary>
+<strong>📊 Skills Summary</strong>

 - **Programming Languages**: Python, R, SQL, C, JavaScript
 - **Data Analysis and Visualization**: Pandas, Matplotlib, Seaborn, Plotly, Tableau